aws-samples/aws-modernization-workshop-with-gitlab/content/010_introduction/11_vcc.md

 - Resolving merge conflicts and related anomalies

 In general, [Version Control](https://about.gitlab.com/solutions/version-control/) and Collaboration is required because software is constantly changing.
 Regardless of the stage of development, there will be change to deal with.

+:white_check_mark: Check out the the market viewpoint on the [VC&C use case](https://about.gitlab.com/handbook/marketing/strategic-marketing/usecase-gtm/version-control-collaboration/) for a more in-depth explanation.